Talking to the Airgap: Exploiting Radio-Less Embedded Devices as Radio Receivers: Conclusion

 \section{Conclusion}

-In this paper, we studied parasitic \ac{RF} sensitivities in conventional embedded systems.
-We introduced a structured methodology for their discovery and conducted a comprehensive evaluation, revealing that such sensitivities occur in all 14~tested devices.
-These vulnerabilities allow adversaries with code execution on the target device -- without any dedicated radio hardware -- to receive wireless communication signals over significant distances, enabling command-and-control links into air-gapped systems, even under non-line-of-sight conditions.
-Our findings challenge fundamental assumptions about the physical isolation of electronic devices and call for a reassessment of security models that rely on such isolation.
+In this paper, we studied the potential of parasitic \ac{RF} sensitivities in conventional embedded systems to receive wireless communication signals.
+We introduced a systematic methodology for discovering such sensitivities and evaluated it across 14 devices, finding exploitable reception behavior in all of them.
+Our results show that an adversary with code execution on an air-gapped embedded device can leverage these unintended sensitivities to receive modulated \ac{RF} signals, enabling command-and-control over tens of meters and even under non-line-of-sight conditions.
+These findings demonstrate that the absence of native radio capabilities does not imply physical isolation, and they motivate a reassessment of air-gap security assumptions as well as the design of embedded systems with improved resilience against \ac{EMI}.